-Since 2010, ULMS has conducted a series of successful business support programmes funded by the European Regional Development Fund (ERDF) matched by UK domestic funding.
+Since 2010, the University of Liverpool Management School (ULMS) has conducted a series of successful business support programmes funded by the European Regional Development Fund (ERDF) matched by UK domestic funding.
 Originally, led by Prof Ossie Jones, over 100 owner-managers of small firms based in the Liverpool City Region participated in the initial ‘LEAD’ programme, helping businesses to increase turnover and safeguard jobs.
 The Growth Catalyst (GC) is the successor ERDF business support programme and a further 129 firms and 144 participants in six cohorts completed the GC programme between 2014 and 2108.
 A further four cohorts are planned with additional ERDF funding of over £1M until 2021.

 Skills, employment and enterprise in the Liverpool City Region (LCR) had been identified as being among the lowest in the UK and the development of enterprise capabilities through education and skills is seen as a key driver for the efficiency, especially of smaller and owner-led firms.
 Given the importance of high growth smaller businesses to the development of the UK economy and the need to develop leadership and management skills, this programme is delivered to support “high growth” businesses within the LCR.
 It has been designed to use leadership as stimulus for growth, job creation and improved productivity in the city-region.